List of Shotokan organizations: Kenkojuku Karate Association (KKA)

-Master Tomosaburo Okano was on the panel of Masters of the Japan Karate-do Federation (JKF) and was declared a Living National Treasure of Japan before he died on July 19, 2003, at the age of 81.

 International Traditional Karate Federation (ITKF)

 Hidetaka Nishiyama (1928–2008) began his karate training in 1943 under Gichin Funakoshi.
-Two years later, while enrolled at Takushoku University, he became a member of the university's karate team, and in 1949 its captain.
+Two years later, while enrolled at Takushoku University, he became a member of the university's karate team.
 He was a co-founder of the All Japan Collegiate Karate Federation and was elected as its first chairman.
 In 1951, Nishiyama became a founding member of the JKA, and was elected to the JKA Board of Directors.
-In 1952, he was selected as a member of the martial arts combat instruction staff for the US Strategic Air Command (SAC) Combat Training Program, which also included as instructors Funakoshi, Nakayama, and Isao Obata.
-Nishiyama came to the United States in 1961, on the invitation of SAC students and JKA members residing in the country, and four months later founded the American Amateur Karate Federation (AAKF), as a branch of the JKA.
+Nishiyama came to the United States in 1961 and four months later founded the American Amateur Karate Federation (AAKF), as a branch of the JKA.
 In 1968, Nishiyama organized the first World Invitational Karate Tournament held in Los Angeles.
 Following disagreements over organization during the 1st (1970) and 2nd (1973) World Karate Championships, the International Amateur Karate Federation (IAKF) was formed in 1974, with Nishiyama as executive director.
 In 1985, the IAKF changed its name to the International Traditional Karate Federation (ITKF).
 Nishiyama obtained the 10th dan in 2003 from the International San Ten Karate Association.
 He died on November 7, 2008.
-His former students include Hiroshi Shirai, Takeshi Oishi, James Yabe and Avi Rokah.

 Japan Karate Association (JKA)

-The Japan Karate Association (JKA; "Nihon Karate Kyokai" in Japan) was formed in 1949 by several senior students of Sensei Gichin Funakoshi.
+The Japan Karate Association (JKA; "Nihon Karate Kyokai" in Japan) was formed in 1949 by several senior students of Sensei Gichin Funakoshi, the founder of Shotokan Karate.
 The highest rank that Master Funakoshi awarded to his students was 5th Dan (5th-degree black belt).
 JKA raised the highest rank of the Black Belt from 5th Dan to 10th Dan with less strict requirements to obtain each rank.
-Initially, majority members belonged to the Takushoku University, but Hosei, Waseda, Gakushuin, and Keio Universities also contributed members.
-Masatoshi Nakayama (1913–1987) led the JKA, with Gichin Funakoshi holding a position equivalent to Professor Emeritus.
-The JKA grew to be one of the biggest karate organizations in the world.
-Differences between senior instructors and administrators gave rise to several breakaway groups, with the JKA itself eventually dividing into two factions.
-Nobuyuki Nakahara, Ueki Masaaki, Tanaka Masahiko, Yoshiharu Osaka and others led one faction (Nakahara Faction), while Matsuno Raizo, Asai Tetsuhiko, Abe Keigo and Yahara Mikio led the other (Matsuno Faction).
-Following legal battles, the Nakahara group retained control of the JKA.
-The following sections describe some of the Shotokan organizations that descended from the JKA.
-The founders of these organizations are some of the most senior Shotokan instructors in the world.
+Initially, most members belonged to the Takushoku University, but Hosei, Waseda, Gakushuin, and Keio Universities also contributed members.
+Masatoshi Nakayama (1913–1987) led the JKA, with Gichin Funakoshi holding a position equivalent to professor emeritus.

+World Shotokan Karate-Do Association (WSKA)

+The World Shotokan Karate-Do Association (WSKA) was formed in Ferrara, Italy in 1990.
+WSKA formed after the creation of the European Shotokan Karate-Do Association (ESKA) which was formed in 1986 in Ghent, Belgium.
+WSKA covers five regions of the world: America, Africa, Asia, Europe and Oceania.

+WSKA World Championship tournaments are held every two years at the beginning of September.
+ESKA European Championship tournaments are also held every other two years.